pramnora/LinuxMint-OS/README.md

 I choose this OS, in particular, because I heard it was relatively simple and easy to use,
 especially, for those people who are Windows users.

+Below, is my own history of using Linux...

-The first time I used Linux it was Ubuntu GUI/Graphical User Interface;
+1> Ubuntu GUI/Graphical User Interface;
-the next time, I used Linux RaspberryPi OS...SBC/Small Board Computer;
+2> Linux RaspberryPi OS...SBC/Small Board Computer;
-and, another time I tried using Linode Ubuntu CLI/Command Line Interface...
+3> Linode Ubuntu CLI/Command Line Interface...
 SSH/Secure Socket Shell-into it through Windows Command Prompt/
 and, also, connecting through Putty/and, Filezilla FTP software.